WhatYouHaventSeen/Community-Rules/README.md

 Like with all houses, if you can't or won't follow the house rules, you will not be allowed in the house.

 In my house I do not allow assholes.
 That's my house rule.
 Don't be an asshole.
-The standard for assholery is of course subjective and I have instructed the mod team to err on the side of liberal approvals, but if you are unpleasant to be around I don't want you anywhere near my channel and if you don't conform to the standard of "not being unpleasant" you are going to get banned.
-Forever.<sup>1</sup>
+The standard for assholery is of course subjective and I have instructed the mod team to err on the side of liberal approvals (if you have been around for a while and have not received a direct warning, you're fine) but if you are unpleasant to be around I don't want you anywhere near my channel and if you don't conform to the standard of "not being unpleasant" you are going to get banned.
+Forever.
+<sup>1</sup>

 ## WTF?

+*If you have not read the preface above, please do so before you read on.
+I want to underscore that I know that you are not the problem.*

 I'm going to be very direct here, because I don't want there to be any confusion about this.

 If you missed the fireworks, you are probably really confused and wondering what led to all this.
 The answer is "people talking to me as though they had the authority to dictate aspects of my channel and its content."